 Herein Lies the Key to Your Earthly Pursuits

-Carl Jung (2) tells us that memories of childhood playtime are where you’ll find clues about which path you should pursue to fulfill your dreams and be happy.
+Carl Jung (2) says memories of childhood playtime are where you’ll find the clues to happiness.
+They tell you the path you should take to fulfill your dreams.
 It’s a blueprint that may differ from your family’s expectations or our culture.

 “Everything we are is anchored in our childhoods.
 The drama comes in how we deal with it.
 Are we slaves to our past, or can we rise above it?
 This is the stuff of great stories.” — Robert Crais